Galaxy Multispeciality Hospital

 Planned treatment: Obtain a referral from your designated CGHS wellness centre in Barrackpore before visiting.
 The referral is valid for the specific treatment mentioned.

-Services: Galaxy Multispeciality Hospital offers 17 specialties including Anaesthesiology, Cardiology, Dermatology & Venereology.
+Services: Galaxy Multispeciality Hospital offers 17 specialties including General Medicine, Cardiology, Neurology.
 For specific procedure approvals, confirm with your wellness centre.

-Zone access: Galaxy Multispeciality Hospital is in the CGHS Kolkata zone.
-Beneficiaries posted in Kolkata, Siliguri, Howrah, Salt Lake, and 2 other cities can also use this facility with a valid referral.
+In West Bengal: Galaxy Multispeciality Hospital is one of the CGHS empanelled facilities in West Bengal, which also has facilities in Kolkata, Siliguri, Howrah, Salt Lake, and 5 other cities.
+Any CGHS beneficiary can use this facility with a valid referral.

 Other CGHS Hospitals Near Galaxy Multispeciality Hospital